An award-winning journalist and the bestselling author of eight books explains why having good work ethic is essential to writing success.

 1. Have a dedicated space

-This is sort of the obvious let’s-get-it-out-the-way point, so let’s.
+This is the obvious, let’s-get-it-out-the-way point, so let’s.
 If you want to have periods of intense focus, you need a dedicated space in which to do it.
 This could be an office, a desk in the corner of the living room, or even your bed.
 As long as it’s yours and as long as that’s your space every single day, that’s fine.
 But make it yours.

 2. Have a dedicated time